Dead Baby Drama YKTTW Discussion

 - Don't Look Now, a late 60s thriller with Donald Sutherland and Julie Christie, opens with an architect and wife's daughter drowning in a lake.
 This prompts the narrative of the rest of the film.

 - Leverage: The insurance company refusing to pay for his son's treatment (killing the boy) was what sent Nate into a downward spiral; getting fired from the insurance firm, crawling into a bottle, and ending his marriage.
 Becoming a "bad guy" is redemption.

-- Justice League: Cry for Justice attempts this with the death of Lian Harper.
+- Cry For Justice attempts this with the death of Lian Harper.

 - Fullmetal Alchemist has lots of examples: There's the Nina Tucker incident in which her crazed father merged her with the family dog, Envy started the Ishvallan War by transforming himself into a soldier and shooting a child, Envy and Father have been shown to be literally Powered by a Forsaken Child, the Doll Soldiers can be interpreted as children's souls put in freakish bodies...
 Also, genocides!

 - In Karakuri Circus.
 Children (particularly Masaru) are shown to be terribly injured on occasion...and then the French village gets attacked by the evil circus.

 - In Reiko the Zombie Shop there's the child murdering psychopath Saki Yurikawa.
 Introduced in the first volume, Saki's a teenage serial killer who has murdered over twenty little girls.
 She initially takes an interest in them being her "little sister", and when they refuse she snaps and utterly butchers them.
 Even after her death and zombification by titular heroine Reiko children still die in this series.